daeu81404/mutual-link/README.md

 This starts a server at `http://localhost:8080`, proxying API requests to the replica at port 4943.

-## Partner Institutions

-Currently, we are collaborating with 10 hospitals, including Korea's top four: Seoul National University Hospital, Yonsei University Severance Hospital, Samsung Medical Center, and Asan Medical Center, to conduct pilot testing.
-This collaboration enables us to validate service effectiveness in real healthcare settings and continuously improve our offerings based on user feedback.

 ## License

 This project is licensed under the [MIT License](LICENSE).